BMW X2 SUV - Reliability & safety

-Premium car buyers are a demanding bunch, and this is reflected by the fact that few premium marques scored highly in our 2021 Driver Power owner satisfaction results.
-BMW failed to impress, coming 21st out of 29 manufacturers.
-It’s a better standing than 2020’s 27th place finish, and puts BMW above Land Rover and Audi.
-High servicing costs and higher than average faults were largely to blame, with 19.3% of customers reporting at least one issue within the first year.
+Premium car buyers are a demanding bunch, and this is reflected by the fact that few premium marques scored highly in our 2022 Driver Power owner satisfaction results.
+BMW finished 16th out of 29 manufacturers, a notable increase over 2021’s 21st place finish, and putting BMW above Mercedes and Audi.
+High servicing costs and higher than average faults were largely to blame for the less than impressive results.

 BMW owners are particularly impressed by the engines of their cars, thanks to the strong acceleration they serve up.
 Infotainment and technology are well regarded by owners, too.

-Although the X2 was launched several years after the BMW X1 was crash-tested in 2015, independent experts Euro NCAP have decided it can share the X1's five-star crash safety rating.
+Although the X2 was launched several years after the BMW X1 was crash-tested in 2015, independent experts Euro NCAP have awarded both cars an impressive five-star crash safety rating.
 The X1 scored an excellent 90% for adult occupant protection and 87% for how it looks after children in a crash.
 Safety assistance systems were rated at 77%, while pedestrian protection was given a 74% rating.
 The test has become stricter since 2015, though, so the X1 and X2 can’t easily be compared with rivals that have been tested more recently.